Hufe921/canvas-editor/docusaurus/docs/contributors/how-to-contribute.md

 ---
 # How to contribute

-We deeply appreciate your interest in contributing to the React Document Editor project.
+We deeply appreciate your interest in contributing to the Canvas Editor project.
 Your valuable contributions play a pivotal role in enhancing this project.
 Before you begin, please take a moment to review the following guidelines.

 ## Table of Contents
 - [Getting Started](#getting-started)